HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Chronic Disease Hospitals.

 Children’s chronic disease hospitals provide comprehensive medical care, support, and education for children with long-term health conditions, using a multidisciplinary team to improve their quality of life.

-They offer services like specialized medical management, therapy (physical, psychological, and occupational), family support, and programs to help children develop life skills for managing their condition at home and in the community.
+They offer services such as specialized medical management, therapy (physical, psychological, and occupational), family support, and programs to help children develop life skills to manage their condition at home and in the community.

-The goal is to address not only the physical aspects of the illness but also the emotional and social challenges it presents.
+The goal is to address not only the physical aspects of the illness but also its emotional and social challenges.